poseidon-framework/poseidon-schema/README.md

 ### Structure

-Every package should have the following content:
+Every package should have the following files:

 - A `POSEIDON.yml` file to formally define the package
 - Genotype data in eigenstrat or plink format
 - A `X.janno` file to store context information
 - A `X.bib` file for literature references

 It can also contain the following files: